gulfofmaine/buoy_barn/Readme.md

 If you are setting it up for the first time see [Initial Configuration](#initial-configuration) down below.

-Otherwise you can use `make up` to start the server, which you can then access at [localhost:8080/admin/](http://localhost:8080/admin/).
+Otherwise you can use `make up` to start the server, which you can then access the admin at [localhost:8080/admin/](http://localhost:8080/admin/) and api at [localhost:8080/api/](http://localhost:8080/api/).

 If you `ctrl-c` out of the logs (or close the window), you can get the logs back with `make logs`.